 Since 1986, SSE Teacher Trainings have been conducted in all regions of the United States.
 All prospective teachers are required to attend a standard two-day training course, where an in-depth discussion and demonstration of the program is conducted.

-Since October 2020, the National Education Coordinator in collaboration with the Regional Education Coordinator and local facilitators have conducted online training (total 16 hours) in lieu of in-person training.
+Since October 2020, the National Education Coordinator in collaboration with the Regional Education Coordinators and local facilitators have conducted online training (total 16 hours) in lieu of in-person training.
 Attendance at all sessions is mandatory to receive a certificate of completion.
 The new trainees then required to undergo at least 6 months of mentorship and apprenticeship.

 During the training, the SSE Teacher’s Manual is studied extensively.
 The syllabus includes: